-- (1) An employee's off duty hours are their own concern but an employee must not allow private interests to conflict in any way with the duties of their employment with the Council or to cause any detriment to the interests of the Council or to undermine public confidence in that officer's integrity. - (2) No employee shall undertake additional work (whether paid or unpaid) outside of the Council without completing a Secondary Employment Form which is available from Human Resources and obtaining the prior approval of their Director or Assistant Director as appropriate.
-All such requests require the further approval of the Chief Executive Officer.

-- Where undertaking authorised additional work outside the Authority,employees must not use Council vehicles, tools, equipment or clothing. - (4) Guidance for Directors and Managers on employees' outside interests and the need for Council approval is attached at Appendix 2.
+- 6.1 An employee's off duty hours are their own concern but he/she must not allow private interests to conflict in any way with the duties of their employment with the Authority or to cause any detriment to the interests of the Authority or to undermine public confidence in that officer's integrity. - 6.2 No employee shall undertake additional work (whether paid or unpaid) outside of the Authority without completing a Secondary Employment Form which is available from Human Resources and obtaining the prior approval of their Head of Service.
+All such requests require the further approval of the Chief Executive Officer. - 6.3 Where undertaking authorised additional work outside the Authority, employees must not use Council vehicles, tools, equipment or clothing.